-Working in partnership with Habitat for Humanity of Dane County, the Habitat ReStore sells donated building materials to the general public for up to 75% off retail price.
+Working in partnership with Habitat for Humanity of Dane County, the Habitat ReStore sells donated building materials to the general public for 50-95% off retail price.
 The Habitat ReStore is located on Madison’s Eastside at 208 Cottage Grove Road and Madison’s Westside at 5906 Odana Road.

 * Support Habitat for Humanity of Dane County’s home building program